Pine Mountain Settlement School

 Mrs. Hook continued designing buildings into her late 70s but her geography and interests changed dramatically in 1935, when she purchased 55 acres on Siesta Key, a barrier island off the central western coast of Florida and on the Gulf of Mexico.
 There she set aside land on part of the key for use by architects who wished to experiment with new designs.
 Her structures in this new era reflect a myriad of contemporary innovations and interests.
 Perhaps the most telling is the design she drew for West Wind, the proposed girl’s dormitory at literary Pine Mountain.

 She also developed a residential area at Sandy Hook, a neighborhood on Siesta Key, where she included an octagon-shaped third home for her family.
 It was in this home that she entertained many of her Pine Mountain friends who came to visit as well as a long list of celebrities and dignitaries.
-She enjoyed entertaining and generously shared her Siesta Key and her Kansas City homes with her many friends and visitors, including the Pine Mountain staff and students.
+She enjoyed entertaining and generously shared her Siesta Key and her Kansas City homes with her many friends and visitors, including Pine Mountain staff and students.
 This welcoming spirit is reminiscent of the favored mountain invitation, “Now, y’all come and visit. … spend the night.”

 This was all good advice but a period covering ninety-two years is too difficult to keep in order, to recite to a tape recorder.
 I felt I must begin with the earliest recorded history of my parents’ families and this is what I have done.

-Her memoir covering those ninety-two years was not a tome but became a modest small booklet entitled “This and That” published in May of 1970.
+Her memoir covering her ninety-two years was not a tome but a modest small booklet entitled “This and That” published in May of 1970.
 It is both a tale of ancestry and of adventure and its scale is no measure of the life it details.

 Mary remained a member of the School’s Board of Trustees well into her 90s and died at the age of 101 years on September 8, 1978, the same date as her birthday.